rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/buffers.rst

 kernel invocation to the next.
 It is a common use case that kernel K1 only writes a buffer and kernel K2 only reads the buffer.
-The buffer must be created with the CL_MEM_READ_WRITE access flag, because the buffer is being both read and written by OpenCL C kernels running on the C66 DSPs.
-However, no individual kernel is both reading and writing the buffer, so the CL_MEM_READ_WRITE property that the buffer has, may result in underlying cache coherency operations that are unneccessary.
-For performace reasons, sub-buffers can be used to specify more restrictive buffer access flags and they can be customized for the behavior of the particular kernel to which the buffer is being passed as an argument.
+The buffer must be created with the CL_MEM_READ_WRITE access flag, because the buffer is being both read and written by OpenCL C kernels running on the C66x DSPs.
+However, no individual kernel is both reading and writing the buffer, so the CL_MEM_READ_WRITE property that the buffer has, may result in underlying cache coherency operations that are unnecessary.
+For performance reasons, sub-buffers can be used to specify more restrictive buffer access flags and they can be customized for the behavior of the particular kernel to which the buffer is being passed as an argument.
 The above illustration on SubBuffer creation is the setup for